 If you are a family relation or friend to the deceased, or a direct beneficiary from their will, and are therefore due to deal with a formal claim made by a claimant that the will is invalid then it is equally important to have an in-depth understanding of the above information and seek legal counsel as soon as possible.

 Regardless of your situation, if you’re looking to contest a will or are dealing with a contested will, then we are here to help with friendly, expert legal support and advice.
-Please contact our team of contentious probate solicitors for further information.
+Please contact our team of contentious probate solicitors for further information or fill in the contact form below.